 - Impaired driving: Drivers behind the wheel after consuming alcohol or drugs can cause accidents.

 - Reckless driving: Driving too fast or aggressively can lead to accidents.

 If you are ever involved in an accident while in a ride-hailing vehicle, you can take steps to safeguard your legal rights.

 Report the Accident

 Your driver should report the accident to the police.
 If your driver or other drivers involved do not want to report it, call the police yourself.

 You can also report the accident through your ride-hailing app.
-It may include a feature that allows you to report problems, accidents and injuries.
+It may include a feature that allows you to report ridesharing accidents, injuries, and other problems.